FarhanMuhib/Livability-test-analysis-by-country/README.md

 Each sector score is calculated by normalizing raw values against maximum observed values and applying specific weights.
 The final livability score is a weighted sum of these sector scores.

-Visual Analysis
+Visual Analysis 📈
 Power BI was used to create interactive and insightful visualizations of the data and livability scores.
 These visualizations help to explore trends, compare countries across different dimensions, and communicate findings effectively.
-The Power BI reports include dashboards for overall livability, sector-specific scores, and detailed country profiles.
+The Power BI reports include dashboards for overall livability, sector-specific scores, and detailed country profiles, providing a comprehensive visual analysis platform.

-Usage
+Usage 🚀

 Set up a SQL database and run the included country-analysis.sql script to create tables and views.

 Import the CSV data files into the database.